11 Ways for Small Businesses To Use AI in 2026

 These capabilities are just a few of the many ways AI is used in business.
 However, while AI can offer significant benefits, human expertise and intelligence are necessary to ensure accuracy and credibility of critical business processes.

-10 applications of AI in business
+11 applications of AI in small businesses

-AI can help drive efficiencies for businesses across industries and in departments throughout an organization.
+AI can help drive efficiencies for small businesses across industries and in departments throughout an organization.
 Let’s explore how AI is used across various business functions.

 AI applications include: